BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 scatter(pca_genlight, xax = 1, yax = 2, posi = "bottomleft", bg = "white",
         ratio = 0.3, label = rownames(pca_genlight$scores))
 ```
-Which populations do you see differentiated?
-Can you identify some populations that are less differentiated than others within themselves, and some others that are more differentiated?
-In other words, how many clusters do you see in this oyster population?
+How do you see the distribution of populations in the plot: are all populations clustered together in the same area, or some are further appart?
+How many clusters do you see in this oyster population?
+Discuss among your peers.

 Which loci seem to be driving the differenciation in the PCA?
 For looking into this, we can make a loading analysis.
 ```